googleapis/google-cloud-java/google-cloud-trace/README.md

 See the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) section in the base directory's README.

-About Stackdriver Error Reporting
+About Stackdriver Trace
 ----------------------------

-The Stackdriver Error Reporting API provides:

-- A simple endpoint to report errors from your running service.
-- Read access to error groups and their associated errors.
+Stackdriver Trace is a distributed tracing system that collects latency data from your applications and displays it in the Google Cloud Platform Console.
+You can track how requests propagate through your application and receive detailed near real-time performance insights.

-See the [Error Reporting client library docs][error-reporting-client-lib-docs] to learn how to use this client library.
+See the [Trace client library docs][trace-client-lib-docs] to learn how to use this client library.

 Getting Started
 ---------------
 #### Prerequisites
-You will need a [Google Developers Console](https://console.developers.google.com/) project with the Stackdriver Error Reporting API enabled.
+You will need a [Google Developers Console](https://console.developers.google.com/) project with the Stackdriver Trace API enabled.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup
-You'll need to obtain the `google-cloud-errorreporting` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-errorreporting` as a dependency in your code.
+You'll need to obtain the `google-cloud-trace` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-trace` as a dependency in your code.

 Troubleshooting
 ---------------